Davidd-d/demostration/README.md

-# demostration
+THIS IS A DEMO REPO

-To demonstrate how to use git
+I will show you how to git clone, commit, push